dawiz147/flutter_learning/README.md

 - **Experimentation**: Test various Flutter components, libraries, and design patterns to gain a deeper understanding of their functionality.
 - **Knowledge Sharing**: Document my learning process and share insights with the community.

+## Branches

+- **`main`**: This branch is intended for finished and tested code snippets.
+Code in this branch is expected to be stable and functional.
+- **`dev`**: The development branch serves as a sandbox where not all features may be working.
+It's a space for ongoing experiments and work in progress.

 ## Project Structure

 TO DO...